40oz. to Freedom: Background

 In 1990, music student Michael "Miguel" Happoldt approached the band, offering to let the band record in the studio at the school where Happoldt was studying.
 The band enthusiastically agreed and broke into the school at night, where they recorded from midnight to seven in the morning.
 The recording session resulted in the popular cassette tape called Jah Won't Pay the Bills, which was released in 1991.
 The tape helped the band gain a grassroots following throughout Southern California.
 Using the same tactics implemented for the recording of Jah Won't Pay the Bills, the band recorded 40oz. to Freedom in secrecy at the studios in California State University, Dominguez Hills.
 Nowell recalled "You weren't supposed to be in there after 9 p.m., but we'd go in at 9:30 and stay until 5 in the morning.
 We'd just hide from the security guards.
 They never knew we were there.
 We managed to get $30,000 worth of studio time for free."

 Influences

 Sublime themselves credit a number of local reggae and rap bands from California for inspiration in their Thanx Dub.
 In addition to explicit mentions of artists like KRS-One and Half Pint, Nowell makes copious allusions to others through his lyrics.
 The line "Stolen from an Africa land" in "Don't Push", for example, alludes to Bob Marley's "Buffalo Soldier".
-References are also made to Boomtown Rats, Beastie Boys, Tenor Saw, Pink Floyd, The Specials, The Ziggens, Minutemen, Jimi Hendrix, Just-Ice, Fishbone, Public Enemy, and Flavor Flav, among others.
+References are also made to Boomtown Rats, Eazy-E, Beastie Boys, Tenor Saw, Pink Floyd, The Specials, The Ziggens, Minutemen, Jimi Hendrix, Just-Ice, Fishbone, Public Enemy, and Flavor Flav, among others.